Brad Paisley Speaks Out About Not Hosting CMA Awards With Carrie Underwood For The First Time In 11 Years

-Brad Paisley is speaking out after it was announced on August 19 that he would not be co-hosting the 2019 CMA Awards alongside Carrie Underwood for the first time in more than a decade.
-The country superstar reacted to the pretty surprising announcement from the Country Music Association with a message posted to Twitter, where he made it clear that he would still be supporting Carrie as she takes on hosting duties with Dolly Parton and Reba McEntire.
+Brad Paisley is speaking out after it was announced on August 19 that he will not be co-hosting the 2019 CMA Awards alongside Carrie Underwood for the first time in more than a decade.
+The country superstar reacted to the pretty surprising announcement from the Country Music Association with a message posted to Twitter.
+He made it clear that he would still be supporting Carrie as she takes on hosting duties with Dolly Parton and Reba McEntire.

 Paisley made his feelings on not steering the country music award show for the first time in 11 years very clear on the social media site, as he retweeted the official announcement from CMA’s official Twitter account and called the three country stars “amazing women.”